near/nearcore/ops/README.md

 ```
 When the network is deployed it will print the address of the studio.

-## Developing locally
+## Developing NEAR Runtime
+This section is for those who want to develop the NEAR Runtime.
+If you only want to develop dApps then the above sections suffice.
-Developing from the source code requires more installation and configuration.
+Developing NEAR Runtime locally requires more installation and configuration.

 ### Installation